ricofehr/nextdeploy/README.md

 * /vagrant Definitions for create the 4 openstack nodes and the manager node

 ## Submodules and Clone
-The puppet modules of the community are included in the project in the form of Submodules git.
+The cli application (client folder) and the puppet modules of the community are included in the project in the form of Submodules git.

 To retrieve, use this clone cmd.
 ```
 git clone --recursive git@github.com:ricofehr/mvmc
 ```